BusyBetty/MetaWearCordova-Example/Readme.md

       3.  make sure your ANDROID_HOME is pointing to your android sdk.
       4.  cordova run android

-Current state piece of the example:
+Current functions in the example:
       1. Scaffoling
       2. Connecting to your board
       3. Reading the RSSI value
+      4. Start Accelerometer